 •Ownership advantage: You retain full IP rights for all project outcomes.

-Submit now—spots fill quickly!
+Submit in advance—spots fill quickly!

 Submitting a project proposal is simple and comes with no obligation—just an opportunity to explore how UTDesign Capstone can move your business forward.